elicia4/elicia4/README.md

 # About Me

-- I'm interested in Linux, networking, and programming.
+- I'm interested in Linux, networking, and programming;
-- I can configure a broad range of modern Linux distributions.
+- I can configure a broad range of modern Linux distributions;
-- I can set up a Linux server.
+- I can set up a Linux server (Debian/Ubuntu);
-- I can automate tasks with simple Bash scripts, the cron scheduler, and Ansible playbooks.
+- I can automate tasks with simple Bash scripts, the cron scheduler, and Ansible playbooks;
-- Virtual machines (QEMU/Virt Manager) are an important part of my daily workflow.
+- I use virtual machines (QEMU/Virt Manager) daily;
-- I have a basic understanding of Docker.
+- I have a basic understanding of Docker;
-- I've written some code with C, C++, Python, and JS.
+- I've written some code with C, C++, Python, and JS;
-- I know a bit of HTML, CSS, and Markdown.
+- I know a bit of HTML/CSS and Markdown;
 - I've created simple graphics and games.

 # Notes